How Much Does Replacing a Garage Door Cost?

 Get a fast & free quote | Schedule your service today

 The unsung hero of your home’s return-on-investment potential has been hiding in plain sight all along.
 We’re talking, of course, about your garage door.
-The national average garage door replacement cost is between $750 and $6,000, but swapping out your old door with a new one could net you a staggering 193.9% ROI.
+The garage door replacement cost typically ranges from $750 to $1,700, but can reach $8,000 depending on size, materials, and upgrades.
+However, the investment is usually worth it, with the average ROI of replacing your garage door being 268%.

 It’s a valuable investment that enhances both your home’s curb appeal and overall value.
 To figure out where your ideal garage door falls within that price range, you’ll need to consider several factors such as its size, material, style and upgrades, to name a few.
 Our pricing breakdown will help you make an informed decision.